Bradley Beal and Kentavious Caldwell-Pope to return for Wizards; Spencer Dinwiddie in protocols

 “It’s a bit of a revolving door over the last few days,” Unseld said.

 Cleveland has two players in protocols: breakout guard Darius Garland and Cedi Osman.
 Center Jarrett Allen will not play as he works on conditioning after clearing protocols.
-The Cavaliers also announced Wednesday that Ricky Rubio will miss the rest of the season after the veteran guard tore his ACL during Tuesday’s loss to the New Orleans Pelicans.
+The Cavaliers also announced Wednesday that Ricky Rubio will miss the rest of the season after the veteran guard tore his ACL during a loss to the New Orleans Pelicans on Tuesday.